 The Problem Is Bigger Than Most People Realize

 Here is the uncomfortable truth.
-Proof-texting is everywhere in Christian content. because the habit of reaching for a verse that "sounds right" for a point you want to make is deeply ingrained in how sermons, devotionals, and Bible studies are typically prepared.
+Proof-texting is everywhere in Christian content.
+Not because people are deliberately misleading.
+But because the habit of reaching for a verse that "sounds right" for a point you want to make is deeply ingrained in how sermons, devotionals, and Bible studies are typically prepared.

 Consider what happens in a normal sermon prep workflow: